ovhlabs/knowledge-base/en/_posts/ 2014-11-14-mounting-object-storage-on-your-server.markdown

 ---
 ##### Technologies We'll be using
 + CentOS 7 - A stable  and fun linux distribution
-+ Cloudfuse - An application that allows you to mount object-storage as a file-system
++ Cloudfuse - An application that allows you to mount OpenStack Swift Object-Storage as a file-system

-*I recommend using a RunAbove instances for our server.
+*I recommend using a RunAbove compute instance for our server.
 Outsourcing may result in increased latency and less consistency.*
 # 1. Create our object container
 > 1. Click Add on the sidebar
 > 2. Click "a storage container"